ats-tandjoeng7/surfs_up/README.md

 jun_df.describe()
 ```

-**Table 1** showed the summary statistics of temperature trends in Oahu, HI for the month of June.
+**Table 1** shows the summary statistics of temperature trends in Oahu, HI for the month of June.
 The graphs in Fig. 1 provided further visualization of temperature trends for the corresponding month across several years.

 **Table 1.
 Summary statistics of June temperature trends in Oahu, HI**\
 ![Table 1](./Data/climate_jun_summary_stats.png)